CaptainACQ/f22raptor/README.md

 	* One at top-left of dashboard which controls brightness of all other displays.

 Known bugs/limitations:
-* Fly By Wire doesn't automatically disable on approach.
-Make sure you disable it before landing.

 * Panel lights don't initialize to the on position when starting sim during day.
 This causes you to have to cycle the knob to off then back up to get panel lights to function properly(if the sim was started during the day).